Circos > Documentation > Tutorials > Ideograms > Labels

 ...

-The <font> block is used to associate a font file (.TTF or .OTF) with a unique name, such as "normal", "bold", "condensed".
+The <font> block is used to associate a font file (.TTF or .OTF) with a unique name, such as "normal", "bold", or "condensed".
 For example,

 light = fonts/modern/cmunbmr.otf